 Simple English definitions for legal terms

-Read a random definition: economic indicator
+Read a random definition: abstract of conviction

 False light is when someone spreads lies about another person that are really hurtful and offensive.
 This can make the person feel really bad and upset.
 It's like when someone tells a big lie about you to lots of people and it's not true.
 False light is different from defamation, which is when someone lies about you and it hurts your reputation.
 False light is more about how the lies make you feel inside.
 Sometimes, it's easier to prove false light than defamation because you just have to show that the lies were really mean and hurtful to most people.